SSKubatov/First-Projects-Python/README.md

 # First-Projects-Python
- This is my first small projects with learned so far.
+ This is my first small project.

 1.Coffee Machine Project.